NHID HealthCost Analysis Methodology

 Overview

-The New Hampshire Insurance Department HealthCost website provides estimates of health care costs using a robust database of claims data local to New Hampshire, and includes cost information from all of the state’s major health insurance companies.
+The New Hampshire Insurance Department (NHID) developed and maintains NH HealthCost, a website that provides estimates of healthcare costs using a robust database of claims data local to New Hampshire and includes cost information from the state’s major health insurance companies.

-The patient cost estimates are based on the median amounts paid (by both the insurance carrier and the patient) using claims data from the New Hampshire Comprehensive Health Information System (NHCHIS) database.
-The “cost” amount is based on the rate negotiated between health care providers and insurance companies, not the provider charges or “retail value” of the health care service.
+The cost estimates are based on the median amounts paid (by both the insurance company and the patient) using claims data from the New Hampshire Comprehensive Health Information System (NHCHIS) database.
+The “cost” amount is based on the rate negotiated between healthcare providers and insurance companies, not the provider charges or “retail value” of the healthcare service.
 The negotiated amount is often referred to as the “allowed amount.”

-When the patient is not insured, the HealthCost estimated cost for medical and dental procedures is based on charges minus any discount the provider may offer to uninsured patients.
-The NHID includes on HealthCost an estimated discount when the health care provider has provided this information to the NHID.
-The NHID has not verified the discount amounts, and patients should expect their financial obligation to depend on individual circumstances and the specific health care provider’s policies for uninsured patients.
+When a patient is not insured, the NH HealthCost estimated cost for medical and dental procedures is based on charges minus any discount the provider may offer to uninsured patients.
+When the NHID receives estimated discounts from healthcare providers, the information is included on NH HealthCost.
+The NHID has not verified the discount amounts, and patients should expect their financial obligation to depend on individual circumstances and the specific healthcare provider’s policies for uninsured patients.

-The methodology used in HealthCost is consistent across payers and providers by treatment type.
-So, the same aggregation method, rate calculations, and exclusion criteria for removing any health care service is based on an algorithm that is consistently applied from one provider to the next, and from one payer to another.
+The methodology used in NH HealthCost is consistent across payers and providers by treatment type.
+So, the same aggregation method, rate calculations, and exclusion criteria for removing any healthcare service is based on an algorithm that is consistently applied from one provider to the next, and from one payer to another.

-For many services on HealthCost, the estimate is for the total cost of a health care service and can be compared among providers who offer the same service.
-When outpatient tests and procedures are shown as “bundled data,” the procedure description indicates that a number of health care services are included, and the price estimates may include multiple services or several independent providers.
+For many services on NH HealthCost, the estimate is for the total cost of a healthcare service and can be compared among providers who offer the same service.
+Some outpatient tests and procedures are bundled, which means the cost estimate includes other healthcare services received at the same time, by the same or different providers, to reflect a typical episode of care.
 The estimated cost does not distinguish between what is paid to the hospital (or clinic, ambulatory surgery center, or any other facility), and physicians who treat the patient.
 The "lead provider" is a convenient way of aggregating cost data for what may be treatment received from several providers (billing separately).

-When an infrequent and high cost procedure is performed in conjunction with a HealthCost procedure, then the patient's entire visit is excluded from the analysis.
+When an infrequent and high-cost procedure is performed in conjunction with a NH HealthCost procedure, the patient's entire visit is excluded from the analysis.
 The entire patient experience is removed because the NHID cannot assume the more expensive procedure did not also impact the cost for performing the more routine services.

-Unlike other bundled procedures on HealthCost, the cost estimate for vaccines only contain the CPT codes for the vaccine and the administration of the vaccine.
+Unlike other bundled procedures on NH HealthCost, the cost estimate for vaccines only contains the CPT codes for the vaccine and the administration of the vaccine.
 The costs for all other services and procedures that occurred at the same visit are excluded in the bundled vaccine cost estimate.

-HealthCost also includes many services that are not bundled estimates.
+NH HealthCost also includes many services that are not bundled estimates.
 These services are distinct enough that a standalone, unbundled cost estimate is appropriate.
 When an unbundled procedure is shown, the procedure description will not mention bundled costs, making it clear that the cost is just for the named procedure and a patient may have additional services provided at the same time.
+Similarly, some estimates and procedure descriptions indicate the cost is per unit.
+During one visit, a patient may receive multiple units.
+To calculate the total cost estimate, multiply the estimate by average number of units or visits.

 The summary statistics for one provider are: